 - Taken from "The Urban Dictionary"

 FrikiFish is an online magazine exploring art, creative culture and emerging talent in Barcelona (and beyond).

 You can find articles on contemporary art, emerging artists, modern makers and crafters, events and exhibitions, reviews and creative news.
-We love all kinds of creative expression: design, photography, ceramics, painting, sculpture, installation art, performance, architecture, drawing, street art, etc.
+We love all kinds of creative expression: design, photography, ceramics, painting, sculpture, installation art, performance, architecture, music, drawing, street art, etc.

 Please get in touch if you're interested in contributing a guest post.